paypal/paypal-ios/Guides/venmo-checkout.md

 let venmoClient = VenmoClient(config: config)
 ```

-* Venmo reuses your Universal Link and `fallbackSchemeUrl` from setup — no extra Associated Domains or Info.plist changes — as long as your Venmo return/cancel URLs sit under the same domain.
+* Venmo reuses your Universal Link and `fallbackSchemeURL` from setup — no extra Associated Domains or Info.plist changes — as long as your Venmo return/cancel URLs sit under the same domain.

 ## Server: create the order with the Venmo payment source